Suj4LB/ngo-website/README.md

 ```bash
 cd <project-directory>
 ```
-3. Start the Application

-4. Run the following command to start the application:
+3. Run the following command to start the application:

 ```bash
 nodemon index.js